Mollie O'Brien: Things I Gave Away (2000)

-Her LP Things I GAve Away, released in 2000, was released in a similar vein to her previous Americana albums.
+Her LP Things I Gave Away, released in 2000, was released in a similar vein to her previous Americana albums.
 It also received positive reviews, but less attention in the press.
 Rhythms in Australia wrote "She has the chameleon-like ability to interpret blues, country, folk, jazz, pop and gospel and has the capacity to make other people's songs sound like they were written especially for her.
 This is the work of an artist at the peak of her powers."

 Also working through Sugar Hill Records, she appeared on the Grammy–winning album True Life Blues: The Songs of Bill Monroe.
 She has sung numerous times on A Prairie Home Companion, including as a part of the Hopeful Gospel Quartet and host Garrison Keillor.

 She has also performed at a number of major music festivals and venues in the United States, Europe, and South America.
-She has been a regular participant (12 times) on Mountain Stage, which took part in the Celtic Connections festival in Glasgow, Scotland in 2011.
+She has been a regular participant (12 times) on Mountain Stage, which took part in the Celtic Connections festival in Glasgow, Scotland, in 2011.
 She also toured with the first Transatlantic Sessions UK tour in 2010.

 Duet work with Rich Moore

 In 2006 both of her daughters had graduated from high school, and she and her husband Rich Moore began playing and performing as a duo.
 Both sing, while Moore handles guitar.
 They released a live CD of their performances called 900 Baseline in June 2007, on Remington Road Records.

 In 2010 O'Brien and Moore released their first studio album together, Saints and Sinners.
 Also released by Remington, it features classic American blues, gospel, folk and show tunes by artists such as Tom Waits, Jesse Winchester, Harry Nilsson, Richard Thompson and George Harrison.
 It was produced by Ben Winship and Eric Thorin, and their two daughters also contributed vocals to the last track.
 According to a review, "She has performed and recorded with a virtual who's who of modern acoustic music...it has rich music, lyrics and gorgeous singing.
 Mollie O'Brien has one of the best voices in the business."

-In 2012, O'Brien, Moore, and their two daughters, along with Tim O'Brien and his two sons, collectively billed as O'Brien Party of 7, released the album Reincarnation: The Songs Of Roger Miller, a tribute album to Roger Miller.
+In 2012, O'Brien, Moore, and their two daughters, along with Tim O'Brien and his two kids, collectively billed as O'Brien Party of 7, released the album Reincarnation: The Songs Of Roger Miller, a tribute album to Roger Miller.

+O'Brien and Moore followed up with their second studio album in 2014, followed by another collaboration with their two daughters on the album "Daughters" (2015.)
+Moore produced a solo album, "Voiceless" in 2020.
+"Lost In the Crowd" is their latest recording, released in 2025.